 Performance Evaluations.
 The primary supervisor is instrumental in evaluating the performance and developing professional competence of interns across the course of the experience.
-The primary supervisor should use the ISU-SPIC provided form (see Appendix D) or another evaluation format that has been pre-approved.
+The primary supervisor should use the ISU-SPIC provided form (see Appendix B) or another evaluation format that has been pre-approved.
 Evaluations are to be completed at least three times throughout the year.
 When evaluating performance, supervisors should rate the intern's performance based on expectations for end-of-year performance.
-Therefore, it is typical for many skills to be rated as "Developing" at the beginning of the experience, indicating that the intern is on-track with skill development and is responding adequately to supervision and feedback, but has not yet reached end-of-year expectations.
-A rating of "Unsatisfactory" indicates that an intern has not adequately responded to feedback or shown acceptable levels of progress and is therefore not on-target to reach end-of-experience expectations.
+Therefore, it is typical for many skills to be rated as "Developing" at the beginning of the experience, indicating that the intern is on-track with skill development and is responding adequately to supervision and feedback, but has not yet reached endof-year expectations.
 A rating of "Satisfactory" is expected for at least 90% of rated items by the end of the experience.
 This Satisfactory rating indicates that the supervisor believes the intern's performance is sufficient to proceed to the next step of clinical training (i.e., beginning school psychology practice and/or post-doctoral supervised practice).
+A rating of "Unsatisfactory" indicates that an intern has not adequately responded to feedback or shown acceptable levels of progress and is therefore not on-target to reach end-of-experience expectations.
+Ratings of "Unsatisfactory" on midvear evaluations will result in a consultation between the DoT, supervisors, and/or intern to determine an appropriate corrective course of action (see "Intern Performance Concerns" on p.
+14); no ratings of "Unsatisfactory" are acceptable on the final evaluation.